dpedley/creeper/README.md

 =======

 The splash screen is an illustration of Eurasian Treecreepers by Henrik Grönvold.
 It is dated from 1904-1905.
 Henrik passed away in 1940.
-This image became part of the the public domain in the European Union and non-EU countries in 2010 with a copyright term of 70 years.
+This image became part of the public domain in the European Union and non-EU countries in 2010 with a copyright term of 70 years.
 I found the image and copyright information on wikimedia at the following url.